-Day Week Month (what can I say, I’m a slow writer)!
+Day Year (what can I say, I’m a slow writer and this post hung out in my “Drafts” FOREVER and I never published I see!)
 We are celebrating with about 20,000 new members to Sourwood Hill.
-Our two packages of bees arrived last Tuesday morning!
+Our two packages of bees arrived Tuesday morning via USPS.
 I was completely fascinated by them all day, and even video conferenced them in for work.

 Hiving went about a million times better than expected.
 Most importantly, no one got stung.
 However, based on that crash course, I offer some advice:

 Go easy on the sugar water spray.
 Yes, it makes the bees sticky and less able to fly, but also makes it harder to get out of the package and into the hive.
 Also, I was worried about them going hungry when they were in their boxes all day Tuesday.
 I needn’t have worried; as my bees came from South Carolina, their sugar water cans were still pretty full when we installed them.

 Have someone with skill (not me) pry out the sugar water can.
 DON’T use the queen strap to try and pry out the sugar water can.
 It won’t work, you will lose the queen box into the package, etc. It was a mess.

 No matter how hard you thump the box on the ground, not all the bees will drop off the top of the package.
 On the second package, I didn’t even try very hard to get the bees off the lid.
 They were so docile, and I needed that queen box back!
 The instructions made it sound like you could investigate the queen and several instructions said to put the queen in your pocket to keep her warm.
 HA!
 My queen boxes were absolutely crawling with bees on the outside.
 I did have to shake them off so I could get a good look at one of the queens!
 The other box, I didnt inspect as I got distracted.
 Hopefully she made the journey.